Simplicity at its Finest

 Food and Drink

-Here the evening meal is not just about food; it’s about conversation so we encourage a shared meal, prepared by one of your fellow guests, or you.
-The focus is fresh, local meat or seafood sourced from our rich, blue storehouse of an ocean.
+However, the evening meal is not just about food; it’s about conversation so we encourage a shared meal, prepared by one of your fellow guests, or you.
+The focus is fresh, local meat or seafood.
 You’ll be amazed how simple your cravings are when you enjoy fewer choices.

 Alcohol is at your discretion – bring what you want to drink.
 Bring one more from your locality to share with new acquaintances.